Part 6 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 All the foundational work is basically the same.
 If you compare two similar businesses, you’ll notice they both have all the same basic components, but one probably does something a little better or a little differently and gains that extra market share.

-Let me tell express my point by using this example about two website design companies.
+Let me express my point by using this example of two website design companies.

 Company A has high-quality designs.
 They create e-commerce, PHP websites, etc. They have the latest equipment, high-end software, and competitive prices, and they offer hosting and free updates for one year.

 Company B is very similar except they offer original content for their clients’ sites and guaranteed search engine positioning and traffic.